10 Things You Need to Know About Taking Too Many Medications

 Know when it’s time to call for help

 “I think any patient who is concerned about whether or not they’re on too many medicines should raise this issue with their physician,” says Dr. Alexander, who also notes some specific circumstances that might prompt a patient to pick up the phone.
 Starting with being on five or more medications, or if you’re experiencing what you believe are adverse effects from a pill or a combination of pills.
 “It’s impossible to have too much communication between patients and providers about the treatments patients are taking,” Dr. Alexander adds.
-Discover other signs and symptoms that should prompt a call to the doctor.

 Call the right doctor